vuejs/vue-cli/docs/guide/deployment.md

 #### Use history mode on Vue Router

-In order to receive direct hits using `history mode` on Vue Router, you need to redirect all trafic to the `/index.html` file.
+In order to receive direct hits using `history mode` on Vue Router, you need to redirect all traffic to the `/index.html` file.

 > More information on [Netlify redirects documentation](https://docs.netlify.com/routing/redirects/rewrites-proxies/#history-pushstate-and-single-page-apps).